 Terminology and definitions are important, because there is some market confusion about differences of new technologies that enable zero emissions operations.
-A hybrid truck is simply a more efficient version of an internal combustion engine (ICE) vehicle as it recovers a small amount of energy during deceleration, stores it (usually in a battery), and redeploys it when accelerating.
+A hybrid truck is simply the most efficient version of an internal combustion engine vehicle that can recover and store a small amount of energy (usually in a battery) during deceleration.
 However, hybrids are not powered by externally supplied electricity, and they still emit tailpipe emissions.
-This project considers only vehicles that can operate without producing tailpipe emissions.
-These are depicted in Figure 2 below and include:
+This project only considers vehicles that can operate without producing tailpipe emissions.
+These are typically (depicted in Figure 2 below):

-- a Battery Electric Vehicle (BEV), charged with electricity via cable and plug or other means - a Fuel Cell Electric Vehicle (FCEV), fuelled with hydrogen to power a fuel cell - a Plug-in Hybrid Electric Vehicle (PHEV), which combines internal combustion with a small battery and electric motor, but can only drive short distances without the ICE.

-PHEVs are common in light vehicles but not trucks, so are not explored in depth in this report.
+- a Battery Electric Vehicle (BEV), charged with electricity via cable and plug or other means - a Fuel Cell Electric Vehicle (FCEV), fuelled with hydrogen to power a fuel cell - Plug-in Hybrid Electric Vehicle (PHEV) combines electric power and internal combustion common in light vehicles but not trucks, they can briefly operate without emissions but are not explored in depth in this report.